Big Bad Bunny - Franny Billingsley

 Every spring the monarch butterfly migrates thousands of miles in search of the ideal milkweed plant.
 When she finds it, she lays her eggs on the plant, so when each egg hatches, the baby caterpillar can feed on the milkweed leaves.
 The milkweed plant then provides the perfect protection as the caterpillar turns into one of nature's wonders, a chrysalis, before transforming into an even greater wonder: a monarch butterfly.
 And once the newborn butterfly soars away, the milkweed seeds fly away on the wind and start this cycle over again.

-- Emily Arnold McCully
+My Heart Glow - Emily Arnold McCully

 Describes the history of the American School for the Deaf in Hartford, Connecticut, and the invention of American Sign Language, and includes biographical information on the school's founder, Thomas Gallaudet, and Alice Cogswell, the young girl who inspired the creation.